tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-3. In accordance with Article 22, Article of the executive controls and procedures issued in implementation of the companies’ law for listed joint stock companies, as amended by the authority’s board resolution No. 4-122-2020 dated 3/4/1442 AH corresponding to 11/18/2020 AD, what are the statutory controls when selling treasury shares?
+4. According to Article 47 of the executive regulations and procedures issued in implementation of the Companies Law for listed joint stock companies, as amended by the authority’s board resolution No. 4-122-2020 dated 3/4/1442 AH corresponding to 11/18/2020 AD, what is meant by “The indicative value of the right”?

 Answer reference: Section 5-1-1-1